Blind calibration of a quantum computer: Introduction

 This is why it is desirable to solve the calibration problem in a different way.
 Consider the example of super-resolution spectroscopy techniques \cite{schmidt_multiple_1986,roy_estimation_1986}, where a fundamental limit---the Nyquist limit---is overcome by making an assumption about the signal, for instance, that it is composed of a single or few frequency components.
 Then, only a very small number of measurements is required to obtain a highly precise estimate of the frequency of a signal.

 Similarly, structural properties of the signal, which are known a priori, can be used to solve the calibration problem on a quantum computer and distinguish different types of errors in an experimental setup, see \cref{fig:intro-fig}(a).
-A prominent example of such a solution for calibration is gate set tomography \cite{merkel_self-consistent_2013,blume-kohout_robust_2013,blume-kohout_demonstration_2017,brieger_compressive_2023}, where the measurements generated by a gate set are exploited in order to self-consistently perform tomography of the gate set even in the presence of state preparation and measurement (SPAM) errors.
-Recently, a number of techniques have been proposed to characterize SPAM errors in order to then accurately calibrate a quantum computing device---a task that has been referred to as `self-calibrating' \cite{ mogilevtsev_relative_2009,mogilevtsev_calibration_2010,mogilevtsev_self-calibration_2012,sim_proper_2019,branczyk_self-calibrating_2012}, `self-consistent'~\cite{moore_self-consistent_2020}, `simultaneous'~\cite{jayakumar_universal_2024}, or `blind'~\cite{roth_semi-device-dependent_2023} tomography.
-Other protocols solve the state tomography problem in a way that mitigates measurement errors \cite{starek_measurement-device_2024,ma_corrupted_2024}, or model measurement errors in order to obtain more precise estimates of quantum instruments~\cite{stricker_characterizing_2022}.
+A prominent example of such a solution is gate set tomography~\cite{merkel_self-consistent_2013,blume-kohout_robust_2013,blume-kohout_demonstration_2017,brieger_compressive_2023}, where the measurements generated by a gate set are exploited in order to self-consistently perform accurate tomography of the gate set even in the presence of state preparation and measurement (SPAM) errors.
+Recently, a number of techniques have been proposed to characterize SPAM errors in order to subsequently calibrate tomographic measurements of a quantum computing device---a task that has been referred to as `self-calibrating'~\cite{ mogilevtsev_relative_2009,mogilevtsev_calibration_2010,mogilevtsev_self-calibration_2012,sim_proper_2019,branczyk_self-calibrating_2012}, `self-consistent'~\cite{moore_self-consistent_2020}, `simultaneous'~\cite{jayakumar_universal_2024}, or `blind'~\cite{roth_semi-device-dependent_2023} tomography.
+Other protocols solve the calibration problem in a way that mitigates measurement errors \cite{starek_measurement-device_2025,ma_corrupted_2024}, or model measurement errors in order to obtain more precise estimates of quantum instruments~\cite{stricker_characterizing_2022}.

-Here, we experimentally demonstrate that the calibration parameters of a small ion-trap quantum computer can be extracted from simple projective Pauli measurement data in a way that is blind to the precise state preparation.
-Our blind calibration technique does not require independently characterized calibration devices or experiments, and achieves calibration accuracies similar to traditional direct measurements.
-We adopt the mindset of the blind tomography protocol introduced in Ref.~\cite{roth_semi-device-dependent_2023}.
-Our method is able to recover many different calibration parameters as well as a tomographic state estimate.
-Technically, this requires a new algorithmic approach of robust calibration using certain probe states as well as careful consideration of the hardware.

-We use blind calibration to characterize single-qubit over-rotation, nearest- and next-nearest-neighbour crosstalk, classical readout and detector spillover errors on the trapped-ion quantum computer.
-We numerically benchmark blind calibration for the same setting, and show an inverse square-root scaling of both the error on the recovered calibration and states with the number of measurements.
-Then, we experimentally verify the method by accurately recovering intentional miscalibrations.
-Finally, we optimize the sensitivity of our method to calibration errors, and its robustness to state-preparation errors over different probe states.
-The calibration parameters extracted using the optimal probe states are of similar accuracy as those extracted in independent experiments for readout errors and crosstalk.